geudde/attic-chest/pages/10.season-9/06.meeting-92/09.quest/docs.md

 For Paris is in want of mops.
 No more mine eye delighted roves
 The Luxembourg’s befrizzled groves,
-Or where beside the Tuilleries planted
+Or where beside the Tuileries planted
 A thousand Dames like Dames enchanted,
 Meagre and shivering, white-washed, lone,
 Catch cold on pedestals of stone.